Blog

 • Rent Cap and Just Cause disclosure (within the first three years).

-• California landlords who prohibit or limit smoking on any rental properties or their grounds must disclose this on the rental agreement.
+• Landlords who prohibit or limit smoking on any rental properties or their grounds must disclose this on the lease agreement.

 • If utilities are shared between tenants, this must also be disclosed.